 By switching your focus onto the growth and development of your people, your company then has the ability to experience a true win-win through inspiring—not forcing—high performance, and contributing to your employees’ learning journeys.
 This is the magic of intrinsic motivation.

-In episode 9 of the Best-Self Management Podcast, we discuss how cultivating mastery in your people, connecting their strengths to purpose, and granting trust through autonomy allows for a profound sense of intrinsic motivation.
+In episode 9, we discuss how cultivating mastery in your people, connecting their strengths to purpose, and granting trust through autonomy allows for a profound sense of intrinsic motivation.
 By aligning your business interests with your employees’ passions, you’ll create a deeper why that keeps your people excited to show up each day as their best selves.

 In this episode, we also discuss: